Material-Blazor/Material.Blazor/README.md

 ```html
     <script src="_content/BlazorMdc/blazormdc-bundled.min.js"></script>
 ```
-See the [Blazor Server demo index file](BlazorMdc.Demo.WebServer/Pages/index_server.cshtml) for an example.
+See the [Blazor WebAssembly demo index file](BlazorMdc.Demo.WebServer/Pages/index_webassembly.cshtml) for an example.

 #### Option 2 - Using our unbundled CSS and JS with Material Theme files from CDN